The Common Program of the People's Republic of China 1949-1954

 Article 34 of the Common Program

 The focus of this article is threefold.
 In areas with agrarian reform, the people's government focuses on organizing peasants and manpower for agricultural development.
 It promotes mutual aid and cooperation among peasants.
-Agrarian reform in newly liberated areas integrates with agricultural revival.
+Agrarian reform in newly liberated areas is integrated with agricultural revival.
 Secondly, the government aims to restore and surpass pre-war production levels, emphasizing irrigation, flood prevention, animal husbandry, fertilizer supply, farm improvements, pest control, and planned migration for land reclamation.
 Thirdly, forest protection and planned afforestation are priorities, along with safeguarding coastal fisheries and developing the aquatic products industry.
 Livestock-raising is protected with preventive measures against diseases.

-Fig. 34: 1949–1952 Cultivated Land Area, Grain Cultivation Area and Cotton Cultivation
+Fig. 34.1: 1949–1952 Cultivated Land Area, Grain Cultivation Area and Cotton Cultivation

 Wen (2021).
 Page 118